DavesCodeMusings/cardboard-pi/README.md

 ### Cardboard Pi 2
 _The number two does not indicate Raspberry Pi 2, it is simply the second attempt at a cardboard mounting system._

-Of all the mounting systems here, this is probably the most straighforward to build.
+After the Cardboard Pi Plate, this is probably the most straighforward to build.
 It does, however, require screws to secure the Pi and the SATA drive.

 To build it: